NethuNavo/NethuNavo/README.md

-Hi there, I'm Nethmini Jayamani ! ❤⭐
+Hi there, I'm Nethmini Navodya Jayamani ! ❤⭐

 I’m a passionate undergraduate from NSBM Green University with experience in mobile app development and competitive Karate.
 I love creating modern, user-friendly apps and representing Sri Lanka in national-level sports.